MFernstrom/nom/README.md

 ```
 Then you can use "nom --deploy --heroku" and it will create a WAR file of the project and deploy to your Heroku account.

 ## OS Compatibility
-The code is pretty cross-platform, I mostly just have to take edgecases into account.

-I'm developing this on a Mac, but I'll try to make sure to have releases for Mac, Windows, and Linux when I do non-alpha releases.
+The code is fairly cross-platform, once Nom's out of Beta status there will be releases for Windows, Mac, and Linux.

 ## Current State
 Here's the current nom -h output to give you an idea of what's there and what to expect.